ddxtanx/ClassGraph/Report.md

 the output will be three files:

-Betweeness_Full_File.txt will show the betweenness centrality of all the vertices in the STEM_courses dataset.
+Betweenness_Full_File.txt will show the betweenness centrality of all the vertices in the STEM_courses dataset.

 BFS_From_Course.txt and BFS_Full_File.txt will show the vertices traversed during the BFS of the entire dataset's graph and the subgraph of the course.